genji970/online-transformer_encoder_rl-mujoco-half-cheetah-reward-change-experiment-bad-teacher-model/README.md

 Difference is this part. if n_epi ' reward > (n_epi + 1) ' reward, then reward is changed by adding transformer model's output(=reward).
 ![1](https://github.com/user-attachments/assets/b09a4f38-a650-4b99-895d-ec5e21e00dda)

+## meaning of transformer model ##
+from the first stage, trajectory is full of bad [state,action,reward] sequence.
+Because agent dose not gain good reward and show good performance.
+Transformer train with these failed dataset and get knowledge.